DIFC Courts: Jurisdiction

 The DIFC Courts have no jurisdiction over criminal matters and all criminal matters continue to be referred to the Dubai Public Prosecution and heard at the Dubai Courts.
 The DIFC Courts also have no jurisdiction over family and matrimonial matters.

-Legislation & Rules
+Legislation and rules

 The DIFC laws and regulations are developed by the DIFC Authority (DIFCA) and the Dubai Financial Services Authority (DFSA).
 The DIFCA is responsible for the laws and regulations that regulate the non-financial activities within the DIFC, including employment law, companies and commercial law and real estate law.
 The DFSA is responsible for the laws and regulations relating to the all financial and ancillary services within the DIFC.

 The DIFC Courts apply the DIFC's laws and regulations, unless the parties explicitly agree that another law governs their dispute.